sanskrit/learnsanskrit.org/content/guide/nominals-1/a-stems.md

 }

-However, one small change is that the singular of cases 1 and 2 use the ending {s -m}:
+However, one small change is that the singular of cases 1 and 2 uses the ending {s -m}:

 {ex